 Jentien (Jenny) lives in the Netherlands with her partner and foster daughter.
 She will turn 60 in January 2022 and that is a fact that gives her lots of thinking material.
 In the last few years her mood disorder has minimized to liveable proportions and has led to a stable and fruitful life over the last few years.
 All her years of studying and working despite her unusual state of mind for most of the time, has given her great life experience which she has used in her role as a professional peer support worker.
 She would love to share this with all those who look for a good conversation about living with a mood disorder / spiritual experience.

-She will running the Mood Disorders group every Thursday at 1pm ET.
+She will running the Grief and Loss group one Thursday at 1pm ET per month

 Kofi is a social worker with a diverse range of experience in this field.
 For 15 years he's worked with individuals, caregivers, children, extended family members and collaborated with various agencies and service providers.
-Kofi will be running our second group on Anger Management Saturdays at 1pm ET.
+Kofi runs the Relationships Group Saturdays at 1pm ET

 Josh is a registered psychotherapist (qualifying) who works in Toronto, Ontario (Canada).
 His areas of expertise include depression, trauma and bereavement/grief.
 Josh's therapeutic style prioritizes the idiosyncratic and inevitably unique relationships between himself and his clients, and often makes use of his lived experience as a means of crafting an empathic environment for the people he works with.